4kuR/Project-Aegis/README.md

 ## Installation

-To set up the ProjectAesis script, follow these steps:
+To set up the Project Aesis script, follow these steps:

 1. **Clone the Repository**:
    - Open your terminal and run the following command to clone the repository to your local machine: